Best Home Warranty Companies in Arkansas

 1. Decide what coverage you need

 Think about what you want most from your warranty.
 If your HVAC, plumbing and electrical systems are older, focus on a plan that covers those.
 If you’re more worried about the fridge or washer, look for appliance-only protection.
-Combo plans usually make sense for most Arkansas properties, since they cover the widest range and typically come with higher payout limits.
+Combo plans often make the most sense since they cover the widest range and typically come with higher payout limits.

 Arkansas has diverse housing ranging from older rural properties to developing suburban areas.
-If your home was built before 1980, prioritize systems coverage.
+Older homes throughout central and southern Arkansas often have aging electrical panels and plumbing that benefit from systems coverage.
 Flood-prone and rural areas should emphasize water damage and well coverage.
-Newer suburban homes may focus more on appliances.

 2. Compare costs

-Don’t just look at the monthly premium.
-Add up the total yearly cost, including service fees — which can range from $75 to $150 a visit — since those add up if you file several claims in a year.
+Add up the total yearly cost, including the monthly premium and service fees, which range from $75 to $150 a visit — these add up if you file multiple claims.
+In Arkansas, service fees can have a bigger impact on total cost for homeowners who file multiple claims during storm season.

 3. Review sample contracts

-When reviewing contracts, check for water damage and severe weather exclusions.
-Verify AC coverage is adequate.
-Ensure sump pump and well coverage is available if you're rural.
+When reviewing contracts, check for water damage and severe weather exclusions, and verify that AC coverage is adequate.
+If you’re in a rural area, ensure sump pump and well coverage are available.

 4. Read customer reviews